$\widehat{Z}$ and Splice Diagrams: Seifert manifolds

 \subsection{Reduction theorem for Seifert manifolds}

-It is natural to ask if we can express the $\Zhat_b(q)$ invariants of Seifert manifolds using Seifert data, rather than the plumbing graph (which can be very large due to continued fraction expansion).
-Morally, we can think of the Seifert data as some essential information in the inverse matrix $M^{-1}$, which appears in the theta function (or Laplace transform).
-This was done for three singular fiber Brieskorn homology spheres \cite{GM21} generalized slightly \cite{Pa20a} (see \ref{rem:pseudospher} for more on this case), using false theta functions.
-Another approach to reduction of $\Zhat_b$ appeared recently in \cite{Chung22}, which works for pairwise coprime $a_i$.
-The main theorem of this section, Theorem \ref{thm:seifert}, generalizes this result to any number of fibers, removes the conditions on $H_1(Y)$ and, perhaps more importantly, makes its role more transparent.
-An important intermediate step involves working with the series $Z_0$, which depends only on $a_i$ up to a prefactor, and treating $\Zhat$ (or rather its mild modification $\Zhat'$ defined in Section \ref{sec:plumbing}) as the $H-$equivariant refinement.
+It is natural to ask if we can express the $\Zhat_\sigma(q)$ invariants of Seifert manifolds using Seifert data, rather than the plumbing graph (which is significantly larger due to continued fractions).
+This was done for Seifert homology spheres with three singular fibers (Brieskorn spheres) in \cite{GM21} and generalized slightly in \cite{Pa20a}, using false theta functions.
+Another approach to reduction of $\Zhat_{\sigma}$ appeared recently in \cite{Chung22}, for pairwise coprime $a_i$.

-The reduction theorem gives us a formula for the series $Z_0$ and $\Zhat_h'(q)$ defined in \ref{def:Z0} using a single variable rational function.
-In the case of the $\ZZ_2$-homology spheres, it determines all $\Zhat_b$ invariants as they coincide with $\Zhat_h'(q).$ Recall from the Introduction that the ``Laplace transform'' $\LC_A$ is defined as
+The main theorem of this section, Theorem~\ref{thm:seifert}, generalizes these results to any number of fibers, removes the conditions on $H$ and, perhaps more importantly, makes the role of Seifert data more transparent.
+It also emphasizes the role of the series $Z_0(q)$, treating $\Zhat_{\sigma} (q)$ as its $H$-equivariant refinement, using the anticanonical \spc{} structure $\ac$ from Section~\ref{spc_structures}.
+This ``reduction theorem'' gives us a formula for $Z_0(q)$ and $\Zhat_\sigma(q)$ using single variable rational functions.
+Recall the ``Laplace transform'' $\LC_A$ defined as